aliyun/terraform-provider-alicloud/website/docs/r/oss_bucket.html.markdown

 The noncurrent_version_transition configuration block supports the following:

 * `days` - (Required, Type: int) Specifies the number of days noncurrent object versions transition.
 * `storage_class` - (Required) Specifies the storage class that objects that conform to the rule are converted into.
 The storage class of the objects in a bucket of the IA storage class can be converted into Archive but cannot be converted into Standard.
 Values: `IA`, `Archive`, `CodeArchive`.
-ColdArchive is available in 1.203.0+.
+ColdArchive is available since 1.203.0.

 ### `server_side_encryption_rule`